Stop navigating from one website to another, and read ALL the information you need before you leave home.

 If you’re coming from other parts of Spain, Madrid is well served by the high-speed train (AVE) and bus.

 And before getting your plane tickets, consider the benefits of online travel insurance.
 When traveling, better safe than sorry!

 As the site grew, it was a natural move to create eBooks for those like you, who want to discover the city’s secrets and enjoy it as a local.
-Madrid Traveller eBooks have been designed and written to help you maximize your time and enjoy your trip to Madrid.
+Spain Traveller eBooks have been designed and written to help you maximize your time and enjoy your trip to Madrid.
 In addition to this, since most of you travel to other exciting Spanish cities, the collection includes now other destinations.